JuliusKoronci/phalcon-api-exceptions-with-logging/README.md

 ## Response generation, Exception handling and Logging for API's

-Usable in Phalcon, Lumen and any other PHP app suporting php 7+
+Use with Phalcon, Lumen and any other PHP app suporting php 7+

 Your code:
 ```